cockroachdb/docs/v2.2/architecture/life-of-a-distributed-transaction.md

 The `DistSender` sends out the first `BatchRequest` for each range in parallel.
 As soon as it receives a provisional acknowledgment from the leasholder node’s evaluator (details below), it sends out the next `BatchRequest` for that range.

-The DistSender then waits to receive commit acknowledgments for all of its write operations, as well as values for all of its read operations.
+The `DistSender` then waits to receive acknowledgments for all of its write operations, as well as values for all of its read operations.
+However, this wait isn't necessarily blocking, and the `DistSender` can might still perform operations with ongoing transactions.

 <!-- #### Finding leaseholders (meta ranges)